johnpuddephatt/zerowaste/src/projects/fashion.md

     content: >-
       We’re making it easier for people in Leeds to make clothing choices that are good for the planet.
-We do that by sharing the most high impact research-based actions you can take as an individual and collectively with others in our city.
+We do that by sharing the most high impact actions you can take as an individual and collectively with others in our city. \

       We’ll guide you to the all the places and events happening in Leeds where you can repair, reuse, upcycle and exchange or share your clothes, including school uniform.
-Doing this brings bring us closer to becoming a Circular City where little is wasted, what we have is redistributed which is much better for our pockets and safer for the planet.
+Doing these things together brings us closer to becoming a Circular City where clothing is redistributed, lesss is wasted, which is much better for our pockets and the environment.
   - title: Why we’re doing it
     content: The textile industry is responsible for 10% of carbon emissions, a massive environmental impact.
 Protecting our planet for future generations